Aesthisia/exopods/README.md

 New age web based container management &amp; logging platform for developers.

-Docker is a popular platform for containerization and management of applications.
+Exopods is a platform for containerization and management of applications.
 This logging platform aims to simplify the process of managing and monitoring Docker containers and their logs.

+Current version `rc-1.0.01` is a alpha release, You might encounter some issues.
+We have already listed the know issues if you are facing any other issues, feel free to raise an issue in this repo.

 ## Features